Tanya312/EclipseSample/README.md

 # EclipseSample
-A sample for integrating git with eclipse
+A sample for integrating git with eclipse...